yedidya03/MyProjects/README.md

 ### Summary
 In this reposetory I gathered a few projects I did over the years.
-You can find a short explenation about them in this ```README.md``` file and the raw code in the directories above.
+You can find a short explenation about them in this ```README.md``` file.
+You can find the raw code in directories above.
 For more information about the projects you may contact with the email adress that is menstioned before.

 ### TeamWork Project